 Boat ramp survey program

-Fisheries Queensland has a long history of working with recreational fishers to collect important information that directly contributes to the sustainable management of Queensland’s fisheries.
-Fisheries Queensland has undertaken boat ramp surveys to collect fishing information from recreational fishers across Queensland for more than 12 years.
+Fisheries Queensland has a long history of working with recreational fishers to collect important information that directly contributes to the sustainable management of Queensland’s fisheries - we have conducted boat ramp surveys across Queensland for more than 12 years.

 More than 2,900 surveys are conducted statewide each year.
 The data we collect is used to monitor changes in effort, catch rates and value of recreational fishing over time, and helps us assess the health of fish stocks and fishery management arrangements.

 Boat ramp surveys only take about 10 minutes.
 When a recreational fisher returns to the boat ramp, we ask them a few questions about their fishing trip,

 We also record data on 41 different species of fish and crustaceans, including the number kept or released, and the length of fish kept.

 Boat ramp surveys are conducted at more than 48 ramps in 15 regions across Queensland.
 They are conducted randomly at each ramp 5 times a month over 3 weekdays and 2 weekends (severe weather days are not surveyed).

 Raw data from the program is available on the interactive boat ramp survey dashboard.